'Finally here': Years in the making, Greensboro's Tanger Center goes live

 In the modern lobby, patrons milled about, enjoying drinks and mingling as they awaited the show.

-Attendees wore masks as required, and at the request of Giddens, showed proof of being fully vaccinated against the coronavirus — or at least a negative COVID-19 test within 48 hours of Thursday's event.
+Attendees wore masks as required, and at the request of Giddens, showed proof of being fully vaccinated against the coronavirus — or at least a negative COVID-19 test within 48 hours of the Sept.
+2 event.

 Patrons like Mary Tarrant and Roger Black were thankful for the mandate.